 A deferred payment plan is a flexible payment option or agreement between a lender and a borrower where the borrower pushes their payments back to a later date.
 This arrangement is often made when the borrower can’t pay immediately but the lender is willing to make accommodations.
 The borrower can continue to use whatever they are borrowing, but they may have to start paying interest on it.
-There are many types of deferred payment plans as well.
+There are many types of payment deferral plans as well.
+They can be found anywhere from tuition to your local stores.
+Let's jump right into a few of them.
 They can be found anywhere from tuition to your local stores.
 Let’s jump right into a few of them.

 Instead of forcing their students to withdraw from the school, universities might allow their students to defer their tuition payments to a later date or split the cost into smaller pieces.
 For example, instead of paying the full $60,000 of tuition when it's due, a university’s deferred payment plan might let a student push the due date further down the road.
 The deferred payment plan also might let that student pay the tuition in four payments of $15,000 that are much more manageable.

 For the most part, universities value their students and want to keep them at school if they can.
-If you are struggling with your tuition, ask about a deferred payment plan with your school.
+If you are struggling with your tuition, ask about a payment deferral option with your school.

 Have you ever needed something expensive from a store but don’t have the money to buy it?
 News flash: if you’ve been in this situation before, you are not alone.
 Most people don’t have the spare cash to pay out of pocket for expensive furniture or a computer you need for work.
 Some places just want to ensure the sales of their products and are fine with letting you pay for the item or service in the future if it means you’ll buy it from them.